-The Debt Finance project commenced in 2017, with guidance due to be launched in 2018.
-Interim findings were discussed with senior representatives from the fixed income, banking and pensions communities in June 2017.
+The project was developed over several years with interim findings discussed with senior representatives from the fixed income, banking and pensions communities in June 2017.

 The aim of the project is to: